RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/architecture.md

 **4. CORE Holders:**
    - **Role**: CORE holders can stake their tokens by delegating them to validators, participating in securing the network and influencing the validator election process.

+**5. BTC Holders:**
+   - **Role**: BTC holders can stake thier BTC onto the Core network and then delegate thier staked BTC to a Core validator of their choice and earn CORE tokens as rewards in exchange of their staked BTC.
+In this way, BTC holders can participate in securing the network and influencing the validator election process.

-**5. Verifiers:**
+**6. Verifiers:**
    - **Role**: Verifiers are responsible for identifying and reporting malicious behaviors within the network.
 They play a vital role in the security mechanisms of the Core DAO ecosystem.

 #### Workflows and Processes

 **1. Staking and Governance Module:**
-   - CORE holders can delegate or stake their tokens to validators, participating in network security and governance decisions, like updates to consensus parameters or protocol upgrades.
+   - CORE and BTC holders can delegate or stake their tokens to validators, participating in network security and governance decisions, like updates to consensus parameters or protocol upgrades.

 **2. Block Production and Round Robin:**
    - Validators take turns producing blocks in a round-robin manner.
 Each round is divided into slots, with a length currently set to **3 seconds**.